Please note: This product can not be shipped with Canada Post, UPS or freight ONLY.

-The Biolan Composting ECO toilet is a composting toilet that can be installed directly on floor surface and is suitable for outhouses where no pit is allowed.
+The Biolan Composting ECO toilet is a composting toilet that can be installed directly on the floor surface and is suitable for outhouses where no pit is allowed.
 The toilet is odorless, hygienic and environmentally friendly.
 Effective thermal insulation and the channel supplying air to the centre of the compost mass help to ensure a quick composting process.
 The Composting ECO Toilet is also suited for composting kitchen biowaste.
 Emptying is easy through the outside hatch at the lower back part of the unit.
 You can use the compost as cover soil or for fertilizing plants in your garden.
 No water or power supply is needed.
-Optional urine separation allows the characteristic hydrogen sulphide smell (the toilet smell) to be eliminated.
-The vent and covering of the feces with composting material (coco shells, peat moss, sawdust, etc.) prevents any bad odours, as well as the insulated toilet seat the seals odors from entering the building.
+The vent and covering of the feces with composting material (coco shells, peat moss, sawdust, etc.) prevents any bad odours, as well as the insulated toilet seat that seals odors from entering the building.

 Installing the BIOLAN Composting ECO Toilet